spacelift-io/user-documentation/docs/concepts/policy/stack-access-policy.md

 read { input.session.teams[_] == "Engineering" }
 ```

 OK, that was simple.
-But let's also see it in the [Rego playground](https://play.openpolicyagent.org/p/JfvU6EmuMB).
+But let's also see it in the [Rego playground](https://play.openpolicyagent.org/p/JfvU6EmuMB){: rel="nofollow"}.

 ### In case things go wrong, we want you to be there